Pr45H4nt/CURIOUS/readme.md

 This program is a simplified simulation.
 It doesn't account for factors like real-world keyboards or the monkey's typing speed.
 It serves as a fun demonstration of random chance and the vast number of attempts it could take to achieve a specific outcome.

+## 3. Get domain
+This code grabs domain from urls using regular expression.
+Nothing to add much.

 ## Usage